AlexByte/lightstamp/readme.md

 # Lightstamp
-Livestamp-like library for automatically updated timestamps (like "X minutes ago")
+Livestamp-like library that requires only moment.js for automatically updated timestamps (like "X minutes ago")
-# Why?
-Livestamp.js and Timeago.js depends on jQuery + Moment.
-This library depends only on Moment.
 # Usage
 ```html
 <span data-timestamp="your_timestamp">fallback</span>